senner007/Loremsition/roadmap.md

 2.0
 - set up css in options overwritring the css in css file
-- optionally implement logic to calculate animation speed based on the position of the dropped item relative to its new position

 0.2 - Plugin showcasing
 - Click items to delete (for showcasing)
-- Setup main page with Bulma css.
-Show all examples on one page and add a -show in full screen- link to each.
-Fetch each example module which are exporting objects with unique data.
-  * Make examples avaiable using the routes rewrite in htaccess.
-When using the routes, remove anything but the example and show in full screen.
 - Throttle the resize events
 - support for custom animations set in options
 - method to turn all animations on/off